itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 Let's try to analyse the code above.
 As we can see in line #6, we used **seekMat()** method to retrieve the plane id of 3rd plane in 3 dimensional matrix d4.

 line #7 declares a pointer variable plane3 of type cv::Mat to hold the contents of plane 3 of data object d4.
-Line #11 declares a row pointer to point a perticular row in plane 3 of data object d4 as a revision to the previous method of accessing elements of a data object using row pointer.
+Line #11 declares a row pointer to point a particular row in plane 3 of data object d4 as a revision to the previous method of accessing elements of a data object using row pointer.

 line #14 defines the exemplary ranges to create a new data object d5 from a part of data object d4, which is done in line #15 with the use of **at()** method.